At the end of this chapter, students should be able to:

 Because these alterations of the Earth system will persist for many millennia (some will be permanent), the Anthropocene Working Group has established that these materials are sufficient to produce durable geologic strata that are sufficiently unique to be separate from Holocene stratigraphy.
 Because of all of this, the Anthropocene Working Group voted on May 21, 2019 and answered in favor of the following questions at the International Geological Congress in Cape Town, South Africa:

 - Should the Anthropocene be treated as a formal chronostratigraphic unit defined by a GSSP?
 29 members voted in favor, 4 voted against.

 These questions now guide the future work of the ICS’s Anthropocene Working Group.
 Current work is focused on identifying a GSSP for the Anthropocene Epoch.
-Candidates will certainly be proposed, vetted, and voted upon.
+Candidate locations will certainly be proposed, vetted, and voted upon.
 The progression from merely suggesting the idea in 2000 to voting on going forward with a formal proposal has only taken 18 years.
-It is very possible that, within the coming 5-10, you may find yourself in a new Geologic Epoch.
+It is very possible that, within the coming decade, you may find yourself in a new geologic epoch.

 Before we began this case study, we defined three important questions about how we define geologic time:

 - How do we use the geologic time scale as a model?

 - How do we make changes to this model?

 - How can we use this model to help us define our own time?